HAEdwin/homeassistant-apsystems_ecu_reader/README.md

 - Select it and the Configuration dialog will show, enter IP-Address of the ECU, rest of the defaults are fine so choose [SUBMIT].

 # To Do
-- Add logos to the integration
+- Add logos to the integration (pull request made)
+- Reintroduce the cache count sensor and automatic reboot
 - Expand readme
 - Still some code cleanup/checks to do
 - Debugging